Skip to content

 • extra-schedular consideration under 38 CFR 4.16(b) is warranted.

-When assessing the competence, credibility, and weight of evidence, no single factor has inherently more weight than another in determining the outcome of an TDIU rating decision once the evidence shows that the Veteran is no longer gainfully employed.
+When assessing the competence, credibility, and weight of evidence, no single factor has inherently more weight than another in determining the outcome of a TDIU rating decision once the evidence shows that the Veteran is no longer gainfully employed.

 A decision maker must consider all factors contextually.
 Assignment of weight for the different factors is and must remain contingent upon the entire evidentiary picture as found in the individual TDIU claim.
 Examples of relevant factors include (but are not limited to)